Clarence Edward Elwell: Bishop of Columbus

 Elwell also converted the diocesan seminary in Columbus into St. Charles College Preparatory School.
 He also established Resurrection Cemetery in Lewis Center, Ohio, St. Peter Parish in Worthington, Ohio, the Sisters' Council, and the Pastoral Council.
 He significantly expanded the Development Office, the Parish Aid Fund, and the diocesan self-insurance program.

 Death

-Clarence Elwell died at his residence in the chancery in Columbus on February 16, 1973, at age 69.
-He is buried at St. Joseph Cemetery in Columbus.
+Clarence Elwell died of a heart attack at his residence in the chancery at St. Joseph Cathedral in Columbus on February 16, 1973, at age 69.
+He is buried at St. Joseph Cemetery in Lockbourne, Ohio.